 Bridge Program for Underrepresented Students Act – 110 ILCS 170

 Requires the disclosure of the course schedule along with the International Standard Book Number (ISBN) of every required and recommended textbook and supplemental material and retail price information to all prospective and enrolled students.

-Requires, among other things, the following annual disclosures to enrolled and prospective students:
+Requires the following annual disclosures, in sum, to enrolled and prospective students: